 National History Day and Florida History Fair require citations to follow one of two style guides: the MLA Handbook for Writers of Research Papers, published by the Modern Language Association of America, or A Manual for Writers of Term Papers, Theses, and Dissertations by Kate Turabian, published by the University of Chicago Press.
 You must use the bibliography, footnote, and other style formats in one book or the other (i.e., formats cannot be mixed).

 A thesis statement is a one- or two-sentence explanation in which you make a claim about your research topic and summarize the argument(s) and analysis that will follow.
 Your thesis statement should pinpoint the main idea of your topic, and it should be expressed clearly and early in your project, regardless of the category.
 Your thesis statement will help you to remain focused as you develop arguments and present relevant evidence that lead to your conclusion.
 It also lets judges know what to expect or look for and how you intend to interpret the significance of your topic.

-FHF judging teams are selected carefully, based on several criteria: 1) three people judge each entry; 2) two members have judged previously; 3) at least one individual has historical research experience; and 4) at least one individual has experience in the category being judged.
+FHF staff do everything possible to prevent bias on the part of judges and protect the anonymity of students.
+The selection of judging teams is based on several criteria: 1) a team includes three people; 2) two members have judging experience; 3) at least one person has historical research experience; and 4) at least one individual has experience in the category being judged.
+However, if judges don’t show up on contest day, this ideal combination may be sacrificed.
 Judges receive a packet of evaluation guidelines before the contest and a verbal orientation on the day of the contest.
 FHF and NHD consider the judges' decisions to be final.

 National History Day has developed a set of curriculum guides to help students and teachers with the process of researching a topic and creating an entry.
 Making History includes five bookets: